xchainjs/xchainjs-lib/packages/xchain-thorchain-amm/spec.md

 1. Pool Depth for sourceAsset (if Double Swap, depths for sourceAsset and destinationAsset)
 1. Halt status for each chain used
 1. Inbound and outbound gas_rate
-1. Asgard Vault Address to send the Tx do (I think depost does that already)
+1. Asgard Vault Address to send the Tx do (I think deposit does that already)

 #### Logic